Comment below what you gained from this episode.

 - The problem is people who dominate the discussion on sex don’t have a clear or coherent philosophy for life or human relationship

-- The reason why we fall for so many traps along the way in the area of sex is because there has been no vision for what it is that we’re striving for
+- The reason why we fall for so many traps along the way in the area of sex is that there has been no vision for what it is that we’re striving for

 - Addressing the issue of personal development and knowing oneself in order to recognize what it is you should and shouldn’t be doing